Windiwindy/Fltrp-Log/FLTRP.md

   - Sleeping beauty, Tchaikovsky
   - Giselle, Adolphe Adam
 - The Rhine, The Rhine (Romansh:Rein, German:Rhein, French:le Rhin, Dutch:Rijn) is a European river that begins in the Swiss canton of Graubünden in the southeastern Swiss Alps, forms part of the Swiss-Austrian, Swiss-Liechtenstein border, Swiss-German and then the Franco-German border, then flows through the Rhineland and eventually empties into the North Sea in the Netherlands.
-  - The Vltava, The Vltava (IPA: /vəlˈtɑvə/; Czech pronunciation:[ˈvl̩tava]; German:Moldau, IPA:[ˈmɔldaʊ]) is the longest river within the Czech Republic, 伏尔塔瓦河
+  - The Vltava, The Vltava is the longest river within the Czech Republic, 伏尔塔瓦河

 ### Western music
 * Franz Schubert, Austrian composer, one of the four great pillars of Classicism – along with Haydn, Mozart and Beethoven, Schubert Symphony No.8 in b minor D.759, D.944,Symphony No.8 in C major,”The Great”, The String Quartet No. 14 in D minor, known as Death and the Maiden, The Trout Quintet